-This article is part of the October 2010, Vol. 27 issue of Choosing the best storage network for virtualization
+This article is part of the October 2010, Vol. 27 issue of Virtual Data Center

 Shared storage is ideal for virtualization storage because it allows for VM flexibility.
 Many admins are turning to network-attached storage for easier setup and management.